kripikroli/dev_bitcoinminer/_posts/2011-06-10-are-there-any-software-available-to-speed-up.md

 featured:
 layout: post
 ---

-Some GPU miners can eke out a little more than other GPU miners, but the differences are relatively small.
-The main way to mine faster is to be using more capable hardware.
+<p>Some GPU miners can eke out a little more than other GPU miners, but the differences are relatively small.
+The main way to mine faster is to be using more capable hardware.<p>